707 N. Broadway

 Baltimore, MD 21205

-Sujatha Kannan is a faculty member in pediatric anesthesiology and critical care medicine at Johns Hopkins University and a research scientist at the Hugo Moser Research Institute at Kennedy Krieger Institute.
+Sujatha Kannan is a research scientist at the Hugo Moser Research Institute at Kennedy Krieger Institute.
+She is also a faculty member in pediatric anesthesiology and critical care medicine at Johns Hopkins University.
 Her research interests include imaging and targeted therapy for perinatal brain injury using nanotechnology, with a special emphasis on cerebral palsy and autism.

 Dr. Kannan completed her medical training at the Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) in India, and a pediatric residency followed by a fellowship in pediatric critical care at the Children's Hospital of Michigan in Detroit in 2003, where she remained as a faculty member until July 2011.
 She joined Johns Hopkins University and Kennedy Krieger Institute in August 2011.
 She is board certified in pediatrics and pediatric critical care medicine.
 Dr. Kannan's translational research involves an innovative approach to developing therapeutic strategies for neuroinflammatory disorders in children, using a unique combination of animal model development, nanotechnology, and in vivo imaging.